 - Does not have a threshold trip bar along floor

-- Very easy to install (There is even a Youtube video with installation instructions)
+- Easy to install with only 4 holes needed in your walls (There is even a Youtube video with installation instructions)

 - More expensive than the competition

 - May make a loud or clunky noise when closing